mikea/clave/tracks/README.md

-This directory contains pregenerated click tracks for common patterns with different bpms for the practice.
+This directory contains pregenerated click tracks for common patterns with different bpms ready for practice.

 |Folder|Pattern|
 |--|--|